s-nicholson/summer-of-q/conways-game-of-life/README.md

 - `countNeighbors()` - Counts live neighbors for a given cell position
 - `nextGeneration()` - Computes the next generation of the entire grid
 - `printGrid()` - Displays the grid using block characters
+- `gridsEqual()` - Compares two grids for equality to detect stabilization
+- `createGrid()` - Creates a square grid with a blinker pattern

+The program automatically detects when the board has stabilized (oscillating between two states) and exits early to avoid boring repetitive output.

 The code was developed using TDD principles, with tests written first to define the expected behavior.